-We offer drop-in classes for practitioners of all levels.
-Classes begin each day at 10:30am, every day of the week.
+We offer drop-in and online classes for practitioners of all levels.
 Feel free to explore which of our yoga classes is the best fit for you!

 The Sivananda Yoga Vedanta Centre is a registered charity.
 Annual or life membership entitles you to reduced prices on classes, courses, workshops and retreats.
 Multi-class and unlimited class passes are also available at excellent discounts.

 Frequently Asked Questions

 Helpful information for first time visitors to the Centre and new practitioners.
 Learn more about the practical aspects of a yoga class: the before, the after, and the actual classes themselves.
 Make the best out of your experience.

 Are you past the basics and ready to incorporate more dynamic postures and variations into your yoga practice?
 Take your practice to the next level in the intermediate yoga class.